RaSeHo/DBI/README.md

 Faktorian Solution for DragonBones import to Godot 4.
 Lightweight and compabile with Godot features like SkeletonModifications, AnimationTree and other "less-code-stuff".

-Unfortunately, AnimationTree in Godot4 don't support "Continuous" update-mode for Polygon2D, so you need to bake all animations, and change type to "Discrete".
-Thanks to Sumpfschweinhunden and their weird friends.

 # SCRIPTS SUPPORT:
 * Slot contain switch
 * Bone animations